gravitational/teleport-plugins/access/slack/INSTALL.md

 `teleport-slack start`

-If everything works fine, the log output should look like this:
+The log output should look like this:

 ```bash
 vm0:~/slack sudo ./teleport=slack start